James Rorty

 James Rorty (March 30, 1890 – February 26, 1973) was a 20th-century American radical writer and poet as well as political activist who addressed controversial topics that included McCarthyism, Jim Crow, American industries, advertising, and nutrition, and was perhaps best known as a founding editor of the New Masses magazine.

 Background

 James Hancock Rorty was born March 30, 1890, in Middletown, New York.
 His parents were Irish immigrants Octavia Churchill and Richard McKay Rorty.
-His father was a political refugee with Fenian and anarchist affiliations from Donegal, Ireland.
+His father was a political refugee with Fenian and anarchist affiliations from County Donegal, Ireland.
 In 1913, he earned a BA from Tufts College.
 He pursued graduate studies at New York University and The New School for Social Research.

 Career

 In 1913, he began his career with work in the advertising industry.
 He also worked in settlement houses.

 During World War I, Rorty served as a stretcher bearer on the Argonne front, an experience that led him to become a "militant pacifist."

 Rorty worked as a journalist and poet for more than sixty years.
 He considered himself "the last of the muckrakers," as a combatant against social injustice in America.

 During World War I, Rorty moved to San Francisco to continue his career in advertising and to write experimental poetry.

 In 1925, Rorty moved to New York City, where he was a founding editor (with Michael Gold, Joseph Freeman, Hugo Gellert, John Sloan, and others) of the New Masses, a Communist literary magazine, which launched the following year.
 However, Rorty left that next year when fellow editors rejected his publication of Robinson Jeffers's poem "Apology for Bad Dreams."

 In 1927, Rorty was one of many arrested during protests against the execution of Sacco and Vanzetti.

 To earn money, he also worked as an editor, journalist, advertising copy writer, and consultant for the Tennessee Valley Authority.

 In 1932, he supported and then quit the campaign to support William Z. Foster (CPUSA) for U.S. president.